tomaytotomato/viper-dawn/docs/script-ideas.md

 In the final showdown, Miller and Fang engage in a brutal hand-to-hand combat while Mary Jane attempts to disable the volcano's power source.
 With the help of some unlikely allies, Miller finally emerges victorious and saves the world from the catastrophic attack.

 "Viper Dawn" is a thrilling and action-packed movie that captures the spirit of 80s futuristic classics, with a modern twist.
 The film features stunning visuals, a gripping plot, and memorable characters that will leave audiences on the edge of their seats.

+4
+---

+The year is 2042, and the world has been devastated by a nuclear war.
+On the radioactive island of Tanoa the fate of humanity rests with its volcano that is believed to contain a rare mineral that could be the key to saving the planet from total annihilation.

+Captain Miller, a maverick soldier, who was falsely accused of a crime and is sent to cryoprison.
+But when General Fang, the leader of Viper Force, plans to detonate a nuclear bomb on the ice caps, Miller is the only man who can stop him.

+Colonel Johnson, Miller's former commander, convinces the authorities to release Miller from cryoprison.
+Together with Mary Jane, a volcano scientist, and a group of rebels, they set out to stop General Fang and Viper Force.

+But Miller's past catches up with him when Sgt Kerry, a former associate with a score to settle, joins General Fang's forces.
+Kerry and Miller face off in a high-speed chase through the radioactive wasteland.

+With time running out, Miller and his team infiltrate Viper Force's base, where they confront General Fang and his army of super soldiers.
+In a fierce battle, Miller and his team take down Viper Force and prevent General Fang from detonating the nuclear bomb.

+The year is 2042, and the world has been devastated by a nuclear war.
+On the radioactive island of Tanoa the fate of humanity rests with its volcano that is believed to contain a rare mineral that could be the key to saving the planet from total annihilation.

+Captain Miller, a maverick soldier, who was falsely accused of a crime and is sent to cryoprison.
+But when General Fang, the leader of Viper Force, plans to detonate a nuclear bomb on the ice caps, Miller is the only man who can stop him.

+Colonel Johnson, Miller's former commander, convinces the authorities to release Miller from cryoprison.
+Together with Mary Jane, a volcano scientist, and a group of rebels, they set out to stop General Fang and Viper Force.

+But Miller's past catches up with him when Sgt Kerry, a former associate with a score to settle, joins General Fang's forces.
+Kerry and Miller face off in a high-speed chase through the radioactive wasteland.

+With time running out, Miller and his team infiltrate Viper Force's base, where they confront General Fang and his army of super soldiers.
+In a fierce battle, Miller and his team take down Viper Force and prevent General Fang from detonating the nuclear bomb.